EugeneCore/litebase/readme.md

 It uses a standart fs module to interact with files.
 Probably not scalable in the current state.

+## Structure

+Litebase works with collections of documents.

 ## How to use

-1. Create litebase folder somewhere in your project.
-2. Put litebase index.js in the created folder.
-3. Declare:
 ```js
 let db = require('./litebase');
 ```

-4. Thats all you need.
-A storage folder will be created next to litebase index.js.
+At the moment of the first document saving, a storage folder will be created next to Litebase index.js.

 ## Methods